Catherine Deneuve

 Childhood, Youth, Family

-Catherine was born in the fall of 1943 into a family of famous Parisian theater actors, Renée Jeanne Simonot and Maurice Dorléac.
+Catherine was born in fall 1943 to famous Parisian theater actors Renée Jeanne Simonot and Maurice Dorléac.
 Her full birth name was Catherine Fabienne Dorléac.
-The family had four daughters.
-The eldest, Daniele, was born from Renée's first marriage to actor Aimé Clariond.
+The couple had four daughters.
+The eldest, Daniele, was from Renée's first marriage to actor Aimé Clariond.
 Françoise and Sylvie, Catherine's older and younger sisters, were Maurice's daughters, just like Catherine.

 Catherine Deneuve as a child